pja35/SXP/docs/wiki/SXP_Contract_specification_format.md

 <!-- -->

 -   Breach clause.
-A clause that specifies what happens in case of one party doesn't accomplish the contract.It has the following
+A clause that specifies what happens in case of one party doesn't accomplish the contract.
+It has the following
     structure:
     -   Conflict Resolution Mode (mandatory).
         -   exchange-level.
 Conflicts are resolved between the parties who needed to exchange items within the contract.
         -   contract-level.
-Even local conflicts are resolved by all parties
+Even local conflicts are resolved by all parties.
+These are the possibilities:
             -   defendant country.
 Complaints are presented at the court of the defendant party's country
             -   plaintive country.
 Complaints are presented at the court of the plaintitive party's country
             -   fixed country.
 Complaints are presented at the court of a given country
     -   Trust Rating Adjustements (optional).
 Information about the adjustements that will be done on the SXP trust rating system.